crandylb/simcomp/README.txt

 simcmp is working properly.
 The output, simtst.out, is in the form of Fortran statements.
 The translation of the input text to output strings demonstrates the capabilities of simcmp.

+LICENSE

+The GNU general public license applies to all files written by me.

 What's Next